smithc/Fortuna/README.md

 The latter will allow you to create the PRNG asynchronously - this may be preferable, as depending on external conditions, it may take a while before there is sufficient random data accumulated before the PRNG is ready for use.

-Regardless of the method used to construct the PRNG, you can request random data via the following method:+1:
+Regardless of the method used to construct the PRNG, you can request random data via the following method:
 ```
 var data = new byte[128];
 var randomData = prng.GetBytes(data);